tomas-rampas/Dukas.Net/README.md

 #### All arguments sample

 Get 1 Minute OHLCV Bid-side data between 1st of Jan.
 2020 and 31st of Dec.
-2020
+2020 for given list of products, and store gzipped Bid and Ask data into the C:\temp.
-for given list of products; store the data into the C:\temp
+This command also creates Tick data directory for every product so it can be use later for resampling to other time frames without touching Dukascopy servers.

 ```
 dukas.net -s "2020-01-01 00:00:00" -e "2021-09-03 23:59:59" -p DEUIDXEUR,GBRIDXGBP,USA30IDXUSD,AUSIDXAUD,LIGHTCMDUSD -o "e:\temp" -q Both --major-scale Min --minor-scale 1 --file-scale Day --header -g